Isuzu Gemini: Third generation (1990)

 The Gemini was redesigned for 1990, and the coupé version was now renamed the Gemini Coupé.
-The last models were produced in June 1993.
+Isuzu's financial woes had forced them to delay introducing the new model by a year, although the company would still realistically not be able to recoup their investment.
 The third generation sedan appeared in March 1990.
 Body size was wider than the previous generation.
 A liftback coupé was introduced in September 1990, with the three-door hatchback version added in March 1991.
 The last of the Isuzu-developed Geminis and its derivatives were sold as the Isuzu Impulse, Isuzu Piazza, Isuzu Gemini, Isuzu Stylus, Geo Storm, and Asüna Sunfire.
+The last models were produced in June 1993.

 The Isuzu Gemini Coupé was the basis for the Isuzu Impulse and Geo Storm in the United States and Canada, and for the Asüna Sunfire which was sold in the Canadian market for the 1993 model year only.
 The Geo versions lacked some of the more expensive and advanced features of the Isuzu (and Asüna) versions.
-The 4-door sedan was sold as the Isuzu Stylus in the United States and Canada.
+The four-door sedan was sold as the Isuzu Stylus in the United States and Canada.

 Model codes were JT151F for the front-wheel drive 1.5/1.6-litre gasoline versions, JT191F for the front-wheel drive 1600 DOHC model, and JT191S for the four-wheel drive, turbocharged "Irmscher R" version.
 Turbodiesels are JT641F/JT641S for front-wheel drive and four-wheel drive models respectively.